nickth3man/mymiamidoctor/memory-bank/productContext.md

 ## Implementation Status

 The Memory Bank system has been successfully set up with all required configuration files and core Memory Bank files.
 The MyMiamiDoctor website is approximately 75% complete with a strong foundation of UI components and core pages.

+Key implemented features include:
-Multilingual support has been implemented with English and Russian locales.
+1. **Multilingual Support**: Implemented with English and Russian locales using next-i18next
+2. **UI Component Library**: Comprehensive set of reusable UI components
+3. **Responsive Layout**: Mobile-friendly design with Tailwind CSS
+4. **Content Management**: Netlify CMS integration for easy content editing
+5. **Performance Monitoring**: Client-side performance tracking

+The Netlify CMS integration provides a user-friendly admin interface for content management, with support for multilingual content, media handling, and an editorial workflow.
+The CMS is configured to manage blog posts, services, pages, and site settings.

 Custom modes have been added to provide specialized assistance for different development tasks.
 Implementation of the remaining features is in progress according to the COMPLETION_ROADMAP.md document.